 The fall of the Berlin Wall had profound implications for Germany and the Cold War:

-- Unification of Germany: The fall of the wall paved the way for the reunification of East and West Germany, which occurred on October 3, 1990.
-This historic event marked the end of the division that had existed for nearly three decades.
+Unification of Germany: The tearing down of wall helped pave way to the re-unification of East and West Germany on the 3 of October in 1990.
+This event signified the collapse of the division that had hitherto taken nearly three decades to come to an end.

-- Symbolic Defeat of Communism: The fall of the wall represented a symbolic defeat of communism in the heart of Europe.
-It inspired movements for democratization and independence in other countries across Eastern Europe, leading to the dissolution of the Soviet Union.
+Symbolic Defeat of Communism: The bringing down of the wall symbolized a victory over communism in the middle of Europe.
+It led to calls for democratisation and independence in other countries in Eastern Europe, which culminated into the break up of soviet union.

 Conclusion